Anandukc/Face_detection_retina_face/README.md

 ```

-- go to localhost:7000/ to intract with chatbot ui and localhost:7000/docs to test in swaggerui
+- **go to localhost:7000/ to intract with chatbot ui and localhost:7000/docs to test in swaggerUI**